evcc-io/evcc.io/content/_index.en.md

 ### Setting up evcc

 evcc is very flexible.
 However, the initial setup still requires a fair amount of technical knowledge.
 If you're familiar with the command line, and you've ever edited a YAML file, then you should be able to get it configured.
-You'll find everyting you need to know in the documentation.
+You'll find everything you need to know in the documentation.

 {{< button-cta url="https://docs.evcc.io/">}}
 Getting Started (German)